Location:Home > Application > Luciferase Mouse: Boosting Cancer Immunotherapy

-IF:17.1 | Ubigene's Luciferase Cell Boosting Cancer Immunotherapy
+IF:17.1| Luciferase Mouse: Boosting Cancer Immunotherapy

 Optical in vivo Imaging is an important tool in recent years for studying physiological and pathological processes in living organisms, including two main techniques: bioluminescence imaging and fluorescence imaging.
 Bioluminescence imaging uses the luciferase gene to label cells or DNA, while fluorescence imaging uses fluorescent reporter groups (such as GFP, RFP) or fluorescent dyes for labeling.
 Among them, fluorescence imaging requires an external light source to excite emission light, but many tissues and organs in vivo produce non-specific fluorescence after excitation, causing strong background noise and reducing detection accuracy.
 Bioluminescence, on the other hand, generates light through the reaction of the enzyme and substrate, with lower background noise, better sensitivity and specificity, and easier quantification.
-Next, let us take you through an application of bioluminescence imaging technology using the Ubigene’s Luciferase stable cell line (B16-F10-Luc cells) to construct a mouse tumor model, aiding in cancer immunotherapy.
+Next, let us take you through an application of bioluminescence imaging technology, luciferase imaging in mice, using the Ubigene’s Luciferase stable cell line (B16-F10-Luc cells) to construct a mouse tumor model, aiding in cancer immunotherapy.

 Table 1.
 Comparison of different optical in vivo imaging techniques